-This is quite different from existing modifications of OMP.
-For instance, the indices chosen at each step of WOMP is not necessarily in $L_k (r^{(p)})$, and the number of indices selected in each step of gOMP is fixed to be $N\geq 1$ no matter what structure the vector $r^{(p)}$ possesses.
-When $r^{(p)}$ contains very few large magnitudes whose number is less than $N, $ the gOMP algorithm would select an index corresponding to a small magnitude of $r^{(p)}$ that is less likely to be correct in general.

-After a few iterations are performed, the cardinality of $ S^{(p+1)}$ in DOMP might be larger than $k.$ In this case, it is useful to perform the hard thresholding on the vector generated by (DOMP2) in order to maintain the $k$-sparsity of iterates so that they are feasible to the sparse optimization problem (\ref{L0}).
-This consideration leads to the enhanced dynamic orthogonal matching pursuit (EDOMP) which is described as Algorithm \ref{EDOMP}.
+After a few iterations are performed, the cardinality of $ S^{(p+1)}$ in DOMP might be larger than $k.$ In this case, it is useful to perform certain shrinkage on the vector generated by (DOMP2) in order to maintain the $k$-sparsity of iterates so that they are feasible to the problem (\ref{L0}).
+This consideration leads to the following \emph{enhanced dynamic orthogonal matching pursuit} (EDOMP), which is different from existing modifications of OMP.